 - Mental health, substance abuse crisis

 - Foster care parent respite

 We are a 501(c)3 Non-Profit Organization.
-We need your help to raise funding for staffing and operations of the nursery.
-We anticipate some foundation grants, but will rely on our community’s generosity to help care for innocent kids at risk.
+We rely on our community’s generosity through donations and grants to help care for innocent kids at risk.

 How can I learn more?
 How can I help?

-We are accepting donations of goods, services, and monetary contributions to help us fund this amazing service.
-We are starting applications for volunteers.
+We are accepting donations of goods, services, and monetary contributions.
 Join us in our mission to prevent child abuse and neglect!